HypeCheck

 MODERATE

-"NAD+ supplementation is a promising therapy for improving hair follicle health" Stretch
+"NAD+ supplementation a promising therapy for improving hair follicle health" Stretch

-Cited reference is a review of aging, not a hair trial
+Cited reference is aging review, not a hair growth trial

 Based on: NAD+